bear-rsg/sensing-space/README.md

 # Sensing Space

-This project is a Django-based website created by the Research Software Group for the 'Sensing Space' research project led by Jeremy Kidwell at the University of Birmingham.
+This project is a Django-based website created by the Research Software Group for the 'Sensing Space' research project led by Dorothy Butchard and Jeremy Kidwell at the University of Birmingham.

 ## Getting Started